 Before joining the Trust, Karen spent 16 years with the Center for Creative Leadership, an international leadership development and research nonprofit organization headquartered in Greensboro, North Carolina.
 During her tenure, Karen developed expertise in individual and organizational leadership development, succession planning, strategic thinking, team building, diversity, executive coaching and leading change and transitions.

 Karen lives each day knowing that good health impacts every element of our lives.
 A former special education teacher and head of the Piedmont School in North Carolina, Karen is active within the nonprofit community and national and regional philanthropic and rural health organizations.
-She is a board member of the Denver Metro Chamber of Commerce and Denver Academy.
-At home, Karen cultivates a balanced, healthy life that includes her husband and two children, a minor shoe obsession and — on a beautiful Colorado day — a good book and a glass of wine outside on her deck.
+She serves as board chair for the Association of Black Foundation Executives, and is a board member of Campbell University, Center for Creative Leadership, Denver Academy and Healthier Generation.
+At home, Karen cultivates a balanced, healthy life that includes her husband and two children, a minor shoe obsession and – on a beautiful Colorado day – a good book and a glass of wine outside on her deck.

 BS Early Childhood Education — University of North Carolina at Greensboro